poole/hyde/docs/8.0.0-beta.5/writing.md

 ~~~

 ## Adding faded text
 You can gray out text by adding the `faded` class.

-Use this sparingly and for information that is not essential
+Use this sparingly and for information that is not essential, as it is more difficult to read.
---- or you don't want viewers to read at all, like when you pull a line form a dirty rap song..

 Example: